Chris-Gillis/totes/README.md

 expect('other string').isHelloString(); // Should fail
 ```

-You can return any of `is...` functions or `internalIs` to hook into the assertion system.
+Simply return `this.isTrue` or `this.isFalse` to hook into the chaining mechanism.

-*Note: always return the `is` function call at the end of your new assertions or it will break chaining.*

 ## License